 Mariah joined Open Sky in 2012 and has been an integral member of the clinical team ever since.
 As Clinical Director, Mariah leads Open Sky’s treatment team in delivering a transformative therapeutic experience for students and families.
 She is attuned to the evolving needs of the Open Sky community and is known for her passion and skill for leadership and development.
 In addition to her work as Clinical Director, Mariah carries a caseload of students.
 In her work as a clinician, Mariah skillfully blends her background as a psychotherapist, behavior analyst, and art therapist to build deep and positive connections with students and parents while supporting the family system through change.
 She is recognized by clients and peers for her positive nature, open personality, and tenacious dedication.

 Mariah is experienced in a variety of treatment modalities, including art therapy, behavior analysis, body-centered psychotherapy for trauma, dialectical behavior therapy, family systems therapy, motivational interviewing, and acceptance and commitment therapy.
 She is quickly able to assess and appropriately treat students, masterfully illuminating the issues that are difficult for them to face and supporting their work on those core issues.
 She excels at helping students examine and appreciate the many dimensions of themselves, including their mental, emotional, physical, and spiritual health.
 Before joining Open Sky, Mariah worked as a clinician for Imagine!
 Colorado and had a private practice comprised of group and individual sessions.
-She has over 15 years of experience working on intense and complex cases with youth, young adults, and their families.
+She has over 15 years of experience working with young people and their families.